sporto/elm-tutorial/signals/keeping_state.md

 The syntax: `\x y -> x + y` is an inline function in Elm.
 Equivalent to something like `(x, y) => x + y;` in ES6.

 The accumulation function above takes the input from `Mouse.clicks` and the previous state and returns the new state.
 The input from `Mouse.clicks` is always `()` which is called the unit type in Elm.
+We ignore this by using `_` in the accumulator function.

 WRITE SOMETHIGN ABOUT THE UNIT TYPE OR LINK